Pelosi begins closely-watched Asia tour in Singapore | Politics

 U.S. House of Representatives Speaker Nancy Pelosi was set to kick-off a tour of four Asian countries on Monday in Singapore amid intense speculation that she may risk the wrath of Beijing by also visiting Taiwan, the self-ruled island claimed by China.
 On Sunday, Pelosi's office announced that she was leading a Congressional delegation to the region that would include visits to Singapore, Malaysia, South Korea and Japan.

-U.S. House of Representatives Speaker Nancy Pelosi was set to kick off a tour of four Asian countries on Monday in Singapore amid intense speculation that she may risk the wrath of Beijing by also visiting Taiwan, the self-ruled island claimed by China.

-On Sunday, Pelosi's office announced that she was leading a Congressional delegation to the region that would include visits to Singapore, Malaysia, South Korea, and Japan.
+On Sunday, Pelosi's office announced that she was leading a Congressional delegation to the region that would include visits to Singapore, Malaysia, South Korea and Japan.
 It made no mention of Taiwan.
-China views the visit by U.S. officials to Taiwan as sending an encouraging signal to the pro-independence camp on the island.
+China views visits by U.S. officials to Taiwan as sending an encouraging signal to the pro-independence camp in the island.
 Washington does not have official diplomatic ties with Taiwan but is bound by law to provide the island with the means to defend itself.

 Biden told Xi that U.S. policy on Taiwan had not changed and that Washington strongly opposes unilateral efforts to change the status quo or undermine peace and stability across the Taiwan Strait.
 On Monday, Taiwan Premier Su Tseng-chang did not directly respond when asked whether Pelosi will visit on Thursday, as local media have speculated.

 "We always warmly welcome visits to our country by distinguished foreign guests," he told reporters in Taipei.
-Pelosi's delegation was to visit Singapore on Monday and Tuesday and would meet with officials including Prime Minister Lee Hsien Loong, Singapore's foreign ministry said.
+Pelosi was expected to arrive in Singapore on Monday for a two-day visit, broadcaster CNA reported, citing the country's foreign ministry.
 The American Chamber of Commerce in Singapore was scheduled to host a reception with her on Monday afternoon, its website said.

 On Sunday, Chinese air force spokesman Shen Jinke was quoted by state media as saying that Beijing would "resolutely safeguard national sovereignty and territorial integrity".
 Shen said at a military airshow that the air force has many types of fighter jets capable of circling "the precious island of our motherland", referring to Taiwan.